Eedi/orchex/README.md

 1. Clone the repository:

     ```bash
-    git clone git@github.com:Eedi/eedata.git
+    git clone git@github.com:Eedi/orchex.git
     ```

-2. In your other repository:
+2. In your other repository, add the following to the `pyproject.toml`:

-    ```bash
-    poetry add path/to/this/package
     ```
+    orchex = {path = "../orchex", develop = true}
+    ```
+    The develop flag should mean that your installation will be automatically updated when `orchex` is editted.

 3. Some environments variables (`.env` and `.sheets`) are required for some components.
 Contact [Simon](simon.woodhead@eedi.co.uk) for details.

 4. You can now import this package: